sutoiku/puffin/README.md

 PuffinDB and the PuffinDB logo are trademarks of STOIC (Sutoiku, Inc.).

-STOIC is a Silver Member of the DuckDB Foundation.
+STOIC is a member of the DuckDB Foundation.

 ## Beliefs
 - Nothing beats [SQL](https://en.wikipedia.org/wiki/SQL) because nothing can beat [maths](https://en.wikipedia.org/wiki/Relational_algebra)